babyfish-ct/jimmer/doc/jimmer-core/README.md

     - For a huge object tree, only the proxy of the root object is created unconditionally, and other proxy objects are created on demand according to the operation of the code.

     - Finally, only the modified proxies and their parent proxies recreate new immutable objects, the unmodified proxies still only hold a reference to the original object.
-That is, future modified subtrees are fully shared from the original object tree.
+That is, unchanged subtrees are fully shared from the original object tree.

 5. How to solve that nightmarish problem in Chapter 1?